 Bunk Notes are received by camp through the system, and then printed daily at 11am and distributed to campers at lunch or dinner time.
 Campers do not receive bunk notes while on out-trip.
 Bunk Notes sent after 11am on the last Thursday of the program will not reach the camper before they leave.

-The first priority of all camp staff is the wellbeing of campers, therefore there may be times when staff are unable to deliver Bunk Notes daily, and some Bunk Notes may be missed.
-We do our best, but we are unable to deliver Bunk Notes daily, and some Bunk Notes may be missed.
+The priority of all camp staff is the wellbeing of campers, therefore there may be times when staff are unable to deliver Bunk Notes daily, and some Bunk Notes may be missed.
 We do our best, but we ask for your patience and forgiveness in times when we've put a higher priority on ensuring all campers are happy, safe, and having a good time at camp.